AdaCore/training_material/courses/fundamentals_of_ada/quiz/quantified_expr_equality/quiz.rst

     type T1 is array (1 ..
 3) of Integer;
     type T2 is array (1 ..
 3) of Integer;

-Which piece(s) of code is(are) correctly performs equality check on A and B?
+Which piece(s) of code correctly perform(s) equality check on A and B?

 A. :answermono:`function "=" (A : T1; B : T2) return Boolean is (A = T1 (B))`
 B. | ``function "=" (A : T1; B : T2) return Boolean is``